ktg-io-ai/ktg_webapp/plan.md

   - Hides a participant without consuming a life.
 - **Other Actions:**
   - **Play the Star, Truth or Bomb, Door #4** – Derived from game pop-ups and event triggers.
-  - **Let's Go Out:** Opt-in for public game show outings.
+  - **Let's Go Out:** Opt-in for public game show outings Uber style LIVE Game Show Hosted by Creators and Influencers Registered on the PLatform as Independent Self Promoters and KTG Agents.
   - **Creators & Influencers (Level 2+ Super Ambassadors):** Can view outings like Uber drivers view rides, claim them, broadcast on KTG.TV, and promote venues.
+11 Levels see promoter levels.

 - **Memories & Ownership:**
-  - When a proxy avatar terminates, all memory data is returned to the wallet owner.
+  - When a proxy avatar terminates, all memory data is returned to the wallet owner with the serialID of the Token.
   - Deleted from the system unless policy/law violations exist.

 - **Platform Role:**